Craft Mobile FAQ

 Can I control the temperature of the heating in my home?

-Yes, you can control it using the thermostat and programmer on your home’s central heating system.
+Yes, you can control the temperature of your heating using the thermostat and programmer of your home’s central heating system.
 Use the thermostatic radiator valves (TRVs) on your radiators to control the temperature in different rooms.
-Please note that we’re not responsible for the central heating system (radiators, TRVs and taps) in your home.
+Please note that we’re not responsible for the central heating system (radiators, underfloor heating, TRVs and taps etc.) in your home.

 How can I see how much energy I am using?